‘Cowboys are known to do crazy activities’: Extreme Easter Egg hunt in Pueblo

-PUEBLO — A Pueblo egg hunt was a wild ride for those who signed a waiver.
-Brave kids chased after steers all to get their hands on some eggs.
+PUEBLO, Colo. — A Pueblo egg hunt was a wild ride for those who signed a waiver.
+Brave kids chased after steers all to get their hands on some treat filled-eggs.

-Meanwhile, the steers were getting prepped for the main event of the afternoon.
+Meanwhile, the steers were prepped for the main event of the afternoon.

 “Cowboys are known to do some crazy activities that are… some people might question because you’re putting yourself in danger a little bit,” said Pastor Jake Shuey, who, with the help of a friend, organized the Extreme Egg Hunt about six years ago.

-This crazy activity is called “Hunting with the Bulls”.
+This acticity is usually called “Hunting with the Bulls”.
 This year, they used steers instead, so they changed the name to “Extreme Easter Egg Hunt”.

 “I wanted something that would be fun, exciting and they could go home and have Easter dinner,” Shuey said.